Victor Rice: Producer and Engineer

 Rice was fascinated with recording as a child, and his passion for it only intensified when he became a session bassist at 15.
 He would hound the studio engineers for information, particularly how to sound better on tape.
 Rice learned the most from Bob Stander, Cliff Schwarz and Henry Hirsch.

 In his first years as a producer for Moon Records, Victor worked with designated engineers and took on the producer’s “old school” role of session coordinator and musical/technical liaison between artist and engineer.
 It was only when he began producing for Stubborn Records at their Version City studio that Rice assumed the role of engineer out of practical necessity.
 From that point forward, he was free to develop his own relationship with sound in general and particularly Dub technique.

 After moving to São Paulo, Brazil in 2002, Rice built his own studio, Studio Copan where he is the sole engineer.

 Bassist

-Rice began playing the bass guitar at 13 years old, when he began taking lessons at his local music shop.
+Rice began playing the bass guitar at 13 years old, when he began taking lessons at Munro Music in Huntington, NY.
 At 17, he began studying orchestral bass with Linda McKnight and bass guitar with Percy Jones.
 The following year, Rice was accepted to the Manhattan School of Music and began studies with Homer Mensch.
 After earning his BM in 1989, he again studied with his original teacher, Linda McKnight until earning his MM in 1991.